 Winter holiday in Armenia is especially exciting in mountainous areas, namely in ski resorts, which offer excellent opportunities for extreme lovers.
 In contrast to Yerevan, the temperature from December to January in these regions is lower, for example in Tsakhkadzor – the most popular ski resort in Armenia, it ranges from +3 to -10 C. From the mid-December it snows a lot, and the snow stays till the end of February.
-Due to such favorable weather, the whole winter you can enjoy skiing, snowboarding, and sledding.
+Due to such favourable weather, the whole winter you can enjoy skiing, snowboarding, and sledging.

 As you can see, the winter vacation in Armenia is no less attractive than in other seasons.
 The country has a lot to offer to its guests for an interesting pastime.
 More detailed and interesting options for the winter holiday in Armenia can be found in our previous article, and if you want to spend the New Year holidays here, we recommend our fascinating New Year Tours.

 Seasons in Armenia: Spring

 Spring is a season of love and beauty.
 From the 1st of March, you can feel in the capital the approaching of warm weather, the temperature starts increasing and people pass to less warm clothes.
 The rainy period starts with an average temperature +10 / +14 C. Considering the weather in Yerevan as a starting point, do not forget that the weather in Armenia will vary from region to region.
 In March, all begin to prepare for the International Women’s Day, which is celebrated on the 8th of March, the shops begin selling the first spring flowers, among which the most favourite are snowdrops.

 With the beginning of April, it is getting warm, the trees blossom and get green.
 These wonderful spring days when it is getting warm, nature awakes from its long sleep, and everything is blooming, Armenians celebrate the National Day of Maternity (7 April) and congratulate their mothers, grandmothers, sisters and wives and give them beautiful gifts and warm wishes.
 On this day, the country holds special events, concerts, children’s competitions and exhibitions.